IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

 Scaling Dataverse by Increasing Replicas in a StatefulSet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Glassfish and PostgreSQL Pods are in a "StatefulSet" which is a concept from OpenShift and Kubernetes that you can read about at https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/
+Glassfish, Solr and PostgreSQL Pods are in a "StatefulSet" which is a concept from OpenShift and Kubernetes that you can read about at https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/

 As of this writing, the ``openshift.json`` file has a single "replica" for each of these two stateful sets.
 It's possible to increase the number of replicas from 1 to 3, for example, with this command: